Insulation work is — and has been for decades — a common trade for many Americans. It’s also one of the most susceptible to developing mesothelioma.

 “The Libby mine was closed in 1990, but not before contaminated vermiculite insulation made its way into millions of homes and buildings,” the website Today’s Homeowner states.
 “The problem is so widespread that the (Environmental Protection Agency) recommends that all vermiculite insulation should be assumed to be contaminated with asbestos.”

 If you are or ever were an insulation worker and have mesothelioma, there’s likely a connection.
 Our staff at Mesothelioma Guide regularly helps insulation workers who develop this cancer.
-You can email our patient advocate and registered nurse, Jenna Campagna, at email@example.com if you have any other questions.
+You can email our patient advocate and registered nurse, Karen Ritter, at email@example.com if you have any other questions.

 Sources & Author